-Our Audit Committee consists of Edward Kay, Timothy Harned, and Emily Nagle Green, each of whom is a non-employee director.
+Our Audit Committee consists of Edward Kay, Timothy Harned, and Paula Whitten-Doolin, each of whom is a non-employee director.
 Our Board of Directors has determined that each member of our Audit Committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
-Mr. Kay is the chairperson of our Audit Committee and is considered an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
+Mr. Kay is the chairperson of our Audit Committee and is considered an independent director as defined by the SEC pursuant to the Exchange Act and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
+Mr. Kay is the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
 Mr. Kay serves as our Audit Committee financial expert, as defined under SEC rules.
-Our Audit Committee met five (5) times during 2023.
+Our Audit Committee met five (5) times during 2024.